pynbody/tangos/live_calculation.md

 You can instead request the SFR summed over *all* branches by typing `h.calculate("reassemble(SFR_histogram, 'sum')")`.
 Simiarly, for a BH accretion history you could do `h.calculate("BH.reassemble(BH_mdot_histogram, 'sum')")`._

+If you want to manually handle the reassembly, one useful option is `h.calculate("reassemble(SFR_histogram, 'place')")`.
+This correctly zero-pads the histogram, but does not fill in any of the data from preceding steps, so you are free to do that yourself.

 Under the hood, this is implemented using the `reassemble` property of `TimeChunkedProperty` which you can find in `properties.__init__.py`.
 In principle it's therefore possible to implement further methods for reconstructing SFR where even more complex manipulations of the little mini-history chunks is undertaken.

 **Technical note**: to access the data that is actually stored in the database, as opposed to the default reconstruction, you can ask for `h.calculate("raw(SFR_histogram)")`.
 The default data access `h['SFR_histogram']` or `h.calculate("SFR_histogram")`_ actually expands to something equivalent to `h.calculate("reassemble(SFR_histogram")`, and the default parameter to `reassemble` is `major`, which (as previously stated) sums only over the major progenitor branch.